kubikowski/set-utilities/README.md

 ### equivalence: `A ∼ B`
-Sets are equivalent if they have the same cardinality, and there is a bijection between the values contained in each set.
+Sets are equivalent if they have the same cardinality, and there is a bijection between the elements contained in each set.

 ![equivalence visual][]
 ```typescript